lapisrocks/rpo/README.md

 This is the official repository for "[Robust Prompt Optimization for Defending Language Models Against Jailbreaking Attacks](https://arxiv.org/abs/2401.17263)" by [Andy Zhou](https://andyz245.github.io/), [Bo Li](https://aisecure.github.io/), and [Haohan Wang](https://haohanwang.github.io/).
 Website with more examples can be found [here](https://andyz245.github.io/rpo/).

 We include a notebook `demo.ipynb`  containing the minimal implementation of RPO, for defending Llama-2 against the popular AIM attack.
-The full code, which supports optimization across multiple jailbreaks and GCG, will be released soon!

 This can also be found on [Colab](https://colab.research.google.com/drive/1Q3ngIwHAudhOYiVD4-V2NcHO0dfZUy2Z?usp=sharing)